c0m4r/okrutnik/README.md

 ## Installation

-Just put it where your project is and install required modules.
+Just put it where your project is and install required modules:

 ```
 ./okrutnik.sh --install